 The fire-resistant intumescent coating is a commonly used construction material in Europe.
-It is a thin film, roughly in 1-3mm thickness.
-But in case of a fire it will expand by 20-50 times creating a thermal barrier and protecting the steel frame from collapsing.
+It is a thin film, but in case of a fire it will expand by 20-50 times creating a thermal barrier and protecting the steel frame from collapsing.
 The thin coating configulation offers a stylish appearance and design flexibility as well as an ease of application.
 Its significant advantages allow fire-resistant intumescent coatings to be applied to exposed steel frame surfaces often found in recent architectural styles used for atriums and showrooms where conventional fire-resistant coatings pose many difficulties.

 Unlike conventional coating materials, the fire-resistant coating's thickness can be varied to match the thickness of structural steel.
 Based on many years of research, Nippon Paint's fire-resistant intumescent coating features an extremely thin configuration that can satisfy the most exacting requirements of building owners and architects in terms of an ease of application, finish and durability.
 This coating's superb quality demonstrates all the impressive design qualities of steel frames.

 "Taikalitt," Nippon Paint's foaming fire-resistant coating offers a smooth and attractive finish comparable to a conventional coating finish, with the important advantage of a key ingredient, ammonium polyphosphate, which foams at high temperatures to form a heat-insulation layer.
 The coating system consists of an anti-corrosion layer, foam layer and top coating layer.
 When exposed to fire, the material starts to foam when the atmospheric temperature reaches 250 to 300 °C. The foam expands to a volume 25 to 50 times larger to provide superior heat insulation.